danorris709/JavaPool/README.md

 Project 2 - The java pool game

+## How to Play
+Make sure you're with a friend and run the game.
+Choose who's going to take the first shot and then start playing using the rules of Pool outlined [here](http://www.epa.org.uk/wrules.php)

 ## How to compile
 Below you will find a section for how to compile the project on each of the three main operating systems.
 All the below are to be executed via command line and require no extra installations.